saitoxu/ml-kitchen-sink/README.md

 ML Kitchen Sink is a sample code collection of machine learning.

 ## Description
-The ollowings are all programs in this repository.
+The followings are all programs in this repository.

 I will add a new algorithm step by step.